FAQs - Technical Services Registration Scheme

 Yes, if they have an Australian Business Number (ABN) or are registered with the Australian Securities & Investment Commission (ASIC) to carry on business in Australia.

 There is no size limit, however there are word limits in some of the free text fields and it is recommended that your responses be concise.

 Applicants will receive an email from the NSW Government TendersNSW website advising if their application has been successful.

 Yes.
 All new and modified applications can be made via TendersNSW website.

 No - We will continue to use our standard procurement processes.
 These processes provide a number of flexible procurement methods.
 However, the Technical Services Registration Scheme may be used as a prequalification requirement for the procurement of technical services that fall under the scheme service types.

 Transport for NSW will purchase these services using the standard procurement processes.

-The NSW Government is making changes to clusters and agencies within the public sector, including Roads and Maritime Services and Transport for NSW, to improve customer service.
-As part of these changes Roads and Maritime has been integrated with Transport for NSW.
+The NSW Government is making changes to clusters and agencies within the public sector, including Transport for NSW and Transport for NSW, to improve customer service.
+As part of these changes Transport for NSW has been integrated with Transport for NSW.

-Established Roads and Maritime contacts will keep suppliers informed of progress and advise of any changes as we work through the detail of the new operating model.
+Established Transport for NSW contacts will keep suppliers informed of progress and advise of any changes as we work through the detail of the new operating model.